University of Oxford pro-Palestinian campus occupations: Encampments

 A Cherwell student journalist reported that students were busy on the first day with activities such as teach-in lectures, poetry readings and protest chants alongside completing academic work.
 Community donations provided resources for the encampment and hot food.
 With no hierarchical leadership and decisions made democratically, individuals volunteered for logistical tasks such as an overnight guard rota.
 The Dr Refaat Alareer Memorial Library tent held a diversity of books.
 The Dr Hammam Alloh medical tent collected supplies.
 Journalists were directed to the Shireen Abu Akleh media tent; students said a Daily Mail journalist circled the encampment unzipping tents after being denied an interview.
 Overnight sprinklers caused drainage issues and muddy conditions.

-On 11 May, a daily evening vigil for those who died in Gaza was interrupted by pro-Israel counter-protesters.
+On 11 May, a daily evening vigil for those who died in Gaza was interrupted by pro-Israeli counter-protesters.
 According to OA4P and a freelance journalist at the scene, six men arrived by taxi and threatened violence, shouting hate speech, ripping down banners and targeting Jewish students with antisemitic language.
 The police were called to the scene but no arrests were made.
 A separate individual later slashed a banner at the encampment with a knife, according to one protester.

 The encampment was visited by scholars including Amia Srinivasan and Avi Shlaim.
 Sharren Haskel visited to criticise the encampment; on another occasion, according to Tribune, Zionist Jews came to debate the protesters.
 According to The Jewish Chronicle, Ghassan Abu-Sittah and Tamim al-Barghouti were initially invited to the encampment.
-Shlaim spoke positively of the encampment to Yeni Şafak, rejecting Prime Minister Rishi Sunak's claims that antisemitism on university campuses had risen and asserting that Islamophobia was a larger issue in Britain.
-Middle East Monitor reported that Friday prayers were held on the first week and that Jewish students were among protesters.
+Shlaim spoke positively of the encampment to Yeni Şafak, rejecting the Prime Minister Rishi Sunak's claims that antisemitism on university campuses had risen and asserting that Islamophobia was a larger issue in Britain.
+Middle East Monitor reported that Friday prayers were held on the first week and that Jewish students were among the protesters.

-On 19 May, a second encampment was established at around the Radcliffe Camera, after the university refused to accept the protesters demands.
+On 19 May, a second encampment was established around the Radcliffe Camera, after the university refused to accept the protesters' demands.
 According to protesters affiliated with OA4P, they would dismantle the encampment if the university entered into negotiations over key demands.
 Later the same day 250–500 protesters rallied around the new encampment, as part of an escalation of previous protests, with the intention to disrupt university proceedings.

 On 23 May, the university said that some protesters "have created a deeply intimidating environment" for Jewish people.
 Twelve Jewish faculty released an open letter on 27 May that contested the statement and supported the student protests.

 The first encampment, outside the Museum of Natural History, was abandoned on 25 June, after the university erected fences to prevent people and goods from entering the encampment site on 23 June.
-The second encampment, in and around Radcliffe Camera, was disbanded on 8 July following threats of legal action.
+The second encampment, in and around the Radcliffe Camera, was disbanded on 8 July following threats of legal action.

-On 24 January 2025, 13 protestors briefly re-occupied the Radcliffe Camera.
-The protestors occupied the building from around 9:00 AM to 3:45 PM, when they were arrested by police.
+On 24 January 2025, 13 protesters briefly re-occupied the Radcliffe Camera.
+The protesters occupied the building from around 9:00 a.m. to 3:45 p.m., when they were arrested by police.